Sagramore

-Sagramore, also known as Sagramor and many other variations of this name (including Sacremor, Sacremors, Sagramour, Sagramoure, Sagremoir, Sagremor, Sagremore, Sagremoret, Sagrenoir, Saigremor, Saigremors, Saigremort, Segramor, Segramore, Segramors, Segramort, Segremor, Segremore, Seigramor, Seigramore, Sigamor, Sogremor, Sygramors), is a knight of the Round Table in Arthurian legend.
-He appears in many standalone and cyclical chivalric romances and other works, including some where he is the titular protagonist.
-Sagramore's characterisation varies from story to story, but generally he is characterised as a virtuous but hot-tempered knight who fights fiercely and ragefully.
+Sagramore (also known as Sagramor, Sagremor, and many other spellings) (Note: Including Sacremor, Sacremors, Sagramour, Sagramoure, Sagremoir, Sagremore, Sagremoret, Sagrenoir, Saigremor, Saigremors, Saigremort, Segramor, Segramore, Segramors, Segramort, Seigramor, Seigramore, Sigamor, Sogremor, Segures, and Sygramors.) is an often-foreign knight of the Round Table in the Arthurian legend.
+He appears in nearly all of the Arthurian standalone and cyclical chivalric romances in verse and prose, including some in which he is the titular protagonist.
+Sagramore's characterization varies from story to story, but he is generally portrayed as a virtuous, yet hot-tempered knight who fights fiercely and impulsively.